Faith In Mind

 enlightenment means entering this truth.

-or diminution in time and space –
+And this truth is beyond extension or diminution in time and space –

 in it a single thought is ten thousand years.

-Emptiness here, emptiness there,
+Emptiness here, emptiness there –

-stands always before your eyes,
+The infinite universe is always right before your eyes,

-infinitely large and infinitely small –
+infinitely large and infinitely small.

-no difference, for definitions have vanished
+no difference, for all definitions have vanished.

-and no boundaries are seen.
+no boundaries are seen.

-So too with Being and non-Being.
+So too with Being and Nonbeing.

 Don’t waste time in doubts and arguments